elegant-scipy/elegant-scipy/markdown/ch6.markdown

               [0, 0, 0, 1, 1, 0]], dtype=float)
 ```

-We can use NetworkX to draw this network:
+We can use NetworkX to draw this network.
+First, we initialize matplotlib as
+usual:

 ```python
 # Make plots appear inline, set custom plotting style